 Our buying guide was carefully researched and crafted by the mybest team of writers and editors, in collaboration with the expert featured in this article.
 We used the buying guide as a basis for choosing and ranking the product recommendations, and we looked at reviews and ratings from different E-commerce sites like Lazada, Shopee, and more.

-No. 1: Dermorepubliq | 10% Niacinamide + Hyaluronic High-Strength Formula Serum
+No. 1: Dermorepubliq|10% Niacinamide + Hyaluronic High-Strength Formula Serum

-No. 2: Garnier | Bright Complete Vitamin C Serum
+No. 2: Garnier|Bright Complete Vitamin C Booster Serum

-No. 3: COSRX | AC Collection Blemish Spot Clearing Serum
+No. 3: COSRX|Blemish Spot Clearing Serum

-No. 4: Face Republic | Calming Blemish Madecassoside Serum
+No. 4: Face Republic|Calming Blemish Madecassoside Serum

-No. 5: L’Oreal Paris | Glycolic Bright Instant Glowing Face Serum
+No. 5: L’Oreal Paris|Glycolic Bright 8% Serum

-The descriptions of each product is referenced from the content available from the manufacturer, e-commerce sites etc.
+View Full RankingThe descriptions of each product are referenced from content available on manufacturer, brand, and e-commerce sites.

 Beauty